diegolakatos/blog/content/post/using-terraform-to-manage-kubernetes.md

 - A single workflow to administer both the underlying infrastructure and the cluster itself
 - Easly templating without the need to use tools like ``helm``,
 - Lifecycle management without the need to check the Kubernetes' API
-- Terraform is capable of understanding the relationship between resources so if yo
+- Terraform is capable of understanding the relationship between resources, if a resource has dependencies that failed to create Terraform will understand this and don't create the resource

+With all these considerations done let's start working.
+The first step is to configure the kubernetes provider:

 {{< highlight hcl "linenos=table,linenostart=1" >}}
 terraform {